This article originally appeared in the LGBTQ and Planning Division's Spring 2017 newsletter. It is reprinted with permission.

 254 West 54th Street

 Legendary dance club where disco, cocaine, the rich and the famous, and some lucky locals wasted the night (and morning) away.

 1619 Broadway (at 49th Street)

-Location where the great pop music of the 1960s was written by the masters of songwriting: Carole King and Gerry Goffin, Neil Diamond, Sonny Bono, and Paul Simon, just to name a few.
+The location where the great pop music of the 1960s was written by the masters of songwriting: Carole King and Gerry Goffin, Neil Diamond, Sonny Bono, and Paul Simon, just to name a few.
 The music coming out of this building was often called the Brill Building Sound.

 3. The Peppermint Lounge

 128 West 45th Street

 This bar/dance club was the launchpad for the global "twist" phenomenon in the early 1960s.

 267 West 23rd Street

 Former gay bar that hosted acts like Blondie, the Ramones, and the Talking Heads.
 In 2011, Blondie released a song dedicated to this bar.